 In addition there were talks from an examiner, telling the students about common pitfalls in exam technique, and suggesting the best ways to approach revision.

 The students found it interesting and informative, with lots of ideas from experts to make them think about real applications of Biology.

 Sixth Form Students at the Houses of Parliament

 26 November: A small group of Wykham Park Academy Sixth Form students were invited to London for a tour of the Houses of Parliament.
 The students were shown around all parts of this historic building including Westminster Hall, The House of Commons, The House of Lords and The Royal Robing Room.
 After the tour the students met with their local MP for North Oxfordshire, Victoria Prentis, for a brief insight into the life of an MP and what it means to play a key role in the UK’s democratic process.
 Victoria also answered questions put to her by the students on a range of local and national issues.
 The Horton hospital was discussed as well as school funding, Banbury Magistrates Court, criminal justice for youth offenders and even the prospect of a Nandos finding its way to Banbury soon!

 The participating students (and teachers) would like to publicly thank Victoria for her time and for her unique insight into our democratic system.

 Safe Drive Stay Alive

-The year 13 students attended the Safe Drive Stay Alive event in Oxford on the 22nd November.
+22 November: Year 13 students attended the Safe Drive Stay Alive event in Oxford.
 The Safe Drive Stay Alive campaign reaches new and pre-drivers in an emotive and hard-hitting way, influencing behaviour and attitude on the roads.
 The event is a firm fixture in the Sixth Form curriculum and we are thankful to Thames Valley and Hampshire Police, local councils and emergency services for running the event.

 Year 12 What Career, What Uni?
 Event